 My booties click on the lobby floor as I head towards the entrance of my building.
 “Good morning Ms. Larkin” I hear from the security guard sitting at the front desk.
 “Good Morning” I smile back and reach to open my umbrella.

 “They say its bad luck to open your umbrella inside Ms. Larkin.”
-The guard points out to me.
 “Oh, who the hell cares anymore?”
 I laugh.
 I just spent an hour styling my stupid long hair, so I am not about to have it go to waste.
 “Haha alright.
 Have a good day.”
 He laughs back.
 “Thanks, you too.”

 “Shit!”
 I say out loud as I drop my spoon full of milk and cereal on my new scrubs.
 The couple in the apartment next to me are fighting again and I hear loud thuds and yelling through these thin walls.
 This man is such a scumbag, he throws around that poor girl after a night spent in the bar.
 And he spends a lot of his nights in the bar.
 I am in no position to judge so I block out the sounds and finish my cold breakfast.
 I pick up my coat and backpack from the floor and head for the bus to the hospital.

 12 hours later I am on the bus headed home.
 I still have homework to do before my class tomorrow.
 I shimmy my old creaky door open and shove myself into the apartment.
 I head straight for a hot shower, it was freezing out today and I just can’t seem to feel warm.
 I put on my sweats and sit down to do my homework.
 The couple next door start screaming at each other again, so I reach for headphones.
-My headphones lend me no help to the screaming and banging going, so I decide to head to the coffee shop by my school.
-At least it’s quiet and they have caffeine, I am dreadfully tired.
+To my dismay, my headphones lend me no help to the screaming and banging, so I decide to head to the coffee shop by my school.
+At least it’s quiet and they have caffeine.

 I find a spot in a snug booth and order a piping hot cup of coffee.
 Nothing but black for me, I need all the energy I can possibly drink.
 The only other person in this cafe is a beautiful woman with long brown hair reading a book in the booth directly across from me.
 I am envied by her.
 She sits up so properly in the booth with one ankle gently crossed over the other.
 She has a fancy green and white drink in front of her, matcha latte maybe?
 She delicately holds her book in one hand and the other hand gripping the handle of the white coffee cup in front of her.
 Her long hair flows down perfectly over her shoulders.
 She is tiny like me.
 If I had to guess she is the same height as me, a measly 5'1".
 She seems like she has everything so together.